BestTimesToVisit.com Logo

 When is the absolute best time to visit Sorrento to balance good weather with fewer crowds?

-For that sweet spot of pleasant weather and manageable crowds, I always recommend the shoulder seasons: late April to early June, or September to early October.
-You'll get sunshine perfect for exploring, the sea is warm enough for a dip, and you can actually enjoy the charming streets without feeling like you're in a human traffic jam.
-Plus, prices for accommodation tend to be a bit more reasonable than in the peak summer months.
+For that sweet spot of pleasant weather and manageable crowds, aim for late April to early June or September to early October.
+You'll catch the blooming flowers or the warm autumn sun without the peak summer crush, making it much easier to enjoy the charming streets and stunning coastal views.
+Plus, accommodation prices tend to be a bit more reasonable during these shoulder seasons.

-Is Sorrento a good base for exploring the Amalfi Coast and Capri, or should I stay elsewhere?
+Is Sorrento a good base for exploring the Amalfi Coast and Pompeii, or should I stay elsewhere?

 How many days do you need in Sorrento, Italy?